amedeedaboville/onetree/README.md

 More is covered in this post (future link here).

+It was a pretty much line for line copy of the answer in (this post)[https://stackoverflow.com/questions/7159259/optimized-tsp-algorithms].

 This finds exact solutions to smallish (~150 cities) TSP problems.

 It uses branch and bound and the Held-Karp approximation.